Can Nathan Peterman Recover from Abysmal Rookie Start to Win Bills' QB Job?

 McDermott and Co. have stressed the organization's "plan" for his development—which seems to include not playing him too soon.
 As a result, Peterman's scheme fit, preparedness and on-field performance have provided him with an opportunity to become the Bills' Week 1 starter.

 At the forefront of the Bills' quarterback search, the franchise wants those who fit a certain profile.
-Taylor doesn't.
+Taylor didn't.
 Allen, McCarron and Peterman do.
 The organization prefers a quarterback who can win from the pocket.

 New offensive coordinator Brian Daboll isn't going to use many spread principles when it comes to his current crop.